 A dog is considered potentially dangerous if it has:

 (Cal.
 Food & Agric.
 Code §§ 31601-31683 (2020).)

 Anyone who owns or has control over a dog may also face criminal charges when the animal injures someone while roaming at large, but only if the owner or keeper knew the dog was prone to “mischievous” behavior but didn’t keep it under control.
 The crime is a felony if the victim was killed and a “wobbler” (either a misdemeanor or felony) if the victim was only injured.
 (Cal.
 Penal Code § 399 (2020).)

 Even if criminal charges are filed in connection with a dog bite, the injured person may still sue the owner for damages, as long as the civil suit is filed within two years after the injury (Cal.
 Civ.
 Proc.
 Code § 335.1 (2020)).
 The time period might be extended in some circumstances.
 (For details, see our article on when to sue for a dog bite.)

 Dog owners may have one or more legal defenses in civil lawsuits over injuries caused by their animals.
 For instance, they might argue that the victims:

 A different set of defenses may apply in criminal charges resulting from dog bites.

-If someone is suing you over a dog bite or other injury that your dog supposedly caused, you should consider speaking with a personal injury lawyer.
-An attorney experienced in this area can explain how California’s law applies to your situation and what defenses you might have.
+If someone is suing you over a dog bite or other injury that your dog supposedly caused—or if you are considering suing after being hurt by someone else's dog—you should consider speaking with a personal injury lawyer.
+An attorney experienced in this area can explain how California’s law applies to your situation and what defenses you might have if you're the defendant.
 If you’re dealing with a civil complaint over a dangerous dog or a court order to destroy your pet, you might want to consult with an animal law attorney.
 And finally, a criminal defense lawyer can help protect your rights if you’re facing criminal charges over a dog bite or other injury.